-“By culture hacking, we don’t mean finding a weak point to break in to a system illegally,” said Kristin Moyer, Gartner Distinguished VP, at Gartner 2018 Symposium/ITxpo in Orlando, Florida.
+“By culture hacking, we don’t mean finding a weak point to break in to a system illegally,” says Mary Mesaglio, Distinguished VP Analyst, Gartner.
 “It’s about finding vulnerable points in your culture and turning them in to real change that sticks.”

 Gartner recommends 10 culture hacks that are highly visible and offer immediate results.

 Imagine that on a Monday, you announce a new digital strategy.
 On Tuesday, at your first meeting of the day, ask how this meeting advances the new digital strategy.
 If there are no answers, cancel the meeting and make sure the meeting doesn’t reappear on your schedule (or anyone’s schedule) until it does.